2023 WDF World Darts Championship

-The 2023 WDF World Darts Championship (officially referred to as the 2023 Lakeside World Darts Championship) will be the 2nd edition of the WDF World Darts Championship organised by the World Darts Federation (WDF).
-The tournament will be held at the Lakeside Country Club in Frimley Green, Surrey, England.
+The 2023 WDF World Darts Championship (officially referred to as the 2023 CT1 Lakeside World Darts Championship for sponsorship reasons), was the second edition of the WDF World Darts Championship organised by the World Darts Federation (WDF).
+The tournament was held at the Lakeside Country Club in Frimley Green, Surrey, England.

-Neil Duff and Beau Greaves will be defending seniors titles.
+Neil Duff and Beau Greaves were defending the senior titles.
+Duff lost 3–4 to Chris Landman in the quarter-final, and Greaves retained her title, defeating Aileen de Graaf 4–1 in the final, losing just one set throughout the tournament.

+Andy Baetens became the first Belgian darts player to win the men's tournament, as he defeated Chris Landman 6–1 in the final.